 Available at Speedway Copy Dobie Mall (512-478-3334).
 Two packets will be on reserve at the Social Work Learning Resource Center.
-First week of readings are posted Blackboard.
+First week of readings are posted Blackboard; option to have all readings posted to Blackboard.

 V. Course Requirements